-We are proud to share “Degenerate Matter” by Jennifer Galvão in this week’s New Voices.
-“Degenerate Matter” was chosen by our editorial team as the honorable mention in this year’s Summer Short Story Award for New Writers competition.
+We are proud to share “Degenerate Matter” by Jennifer Galvão in New Voices.
+“Degenerate Matter” was chosen by our editorial team as the honorable mention in this 2021 Summer Short Story Award for New Writers competition.
 “Degenerate Matter” follows Daphne in her tumultuous time at Danver, an all girls’ school where she meets Mr. Littler, an English teacher who seems to take a special interest in her.

 Girlhood was uncomfortable, flyaway.
 I couldn’t keep myself assembled.
 Always a drooping sock, a shirt coming untucked.
 I had bruises whose origins I couldn’t place.
 I felt called to maintain impartiality, to never admit to liking anything.
 I did everything in secret.